Photo by Michael Gaylor on Flickr

 Burial in the Royal Vault has become much less common because of space constraints.
 Since the 1930s burial of senior members of the Royal Family in St. George’s Chapel was resumed and junior members were interred in the Royal Burial Ground at Frogmore House.

-The last burial in the Royal Vault was Princess Andrew, the mother of Prince Philip, the Duke of Edinburgh, in 1969, but her body was transferred to Jerusalem in 1988.
+The last burial in the Royal Vault was Prince Philip, the Duke of Edinburgh, in 2021.
+His mother Princess Alice of Battenberg was also buried in the Royal Vault, but her body was transferred to Jerusalem in 1988.
 As well as George V and George VI some other senior royals, such as Queen Mary, were also transferred to St. George’s Chapel.

-The most recent burial that remains in the Royal Vault is Princess Frederika of Hanover, who was interred in 1926.
+Before Prince Philip, the most recent burial whose body remains in the Royal Vault is Princess Frederika of Hanover, who was interred in 1926.
 She was a great-granddaughter of George III, who originally ordered the construction of the vault 122 years earlier.

 Traditionally, when someone was buried in the Royal Vault the coffin was lowered into it through a special opening in the floor of St. George’s Chapel during their funeral.